MelSumner/a11y-automation/details/keyboard-nav-lists.md

 ---
-title:
+title: Keyboard Nav For Lists
 tags:
+  - wcag-2-1-1
-linting:
+linting: cannotexist
-testing:
+testing: cannotexist
-author:
+author: shouldexist
-manual:
+manual: mustexist
 ---

 ## Point of Failure
+Lists should be navigable with the UP and DOWN arrow keys

 ## Automation

 ### Linting
-Automated linting exists.
-See the [`ember-template-lint`](https://github.com/ember-template-lint/ember-template-lint) library for the `xxx` rule.

-Potentially Automatable.

 Cannot Exist Yet.
 If you an idea about how this could be linted in an automated fashion, or are aware of an automated linting rule that already exists, please [file an issue on this app's GitHub Repository](https://github.com/MelSumner/a11y-automation/issues).

 ### Testing
-Automated testing exists.
-See the [`axe-core`](https://github.com/dequelabs/axe-core) library for the `zzz` rule.

-Potentially Automatable.

 Cannot Exist Yet.
 If you an idea about how this could be tested in an automated fashion, or are aware of an automated test that already exists, please [file an issue on this app's GitHub Repository](https://github.com/MelSumner/a11y-automation/issues).

 ### Developer Authored Test